Important Announcement About 2014 Summer & Fall Co-ops

 The PIE Auction is Back!

 Food -- Drinks -- Fun -- Karaoke!
 And let's not forget the chance to win some amazing prizes, from gift certificates, to vacations, to sports tickets or a night out with your favorite Deans or Professors!
 The funds raised by the Public Interest auction will support the 2014 Public Interest Experience Grants (PIE Grants), which provide funds to students who are taking unpaid, public interest summer internships.
-Be sure to come out and have a great time while helping to support hard working Drexel Law students!
+Be sure to come out and have a great time while helping to support hard working the Kline School of Law students!

 This year the auction will be held on Thursday, February 27, 2014 at the Fieldhouse from 6:00 p.m. to 9:00 p.m.